bitrise-io/devcenter/_articles/en/troubleshooting/github-pull-request-status-troubleshooting.md

 - 'git '
 - troubleshooting
 - builds
-summary: 'If your builds do not send status reports to your git hosting provider - GitHub, GitLab or Bitbucket -, you will need to do a little investigating to find out what causes the problem. '
+description: 'If your builds do not send status reports to your git hosting provider - GitHub, GitLab or Bitbucket -, you will need to do a little investigating to find out what causes the problem. '
 menu: